yetsun/emailservice/README.md

-#Technical track
+##Technical track
 back-end

-#Reasoning behind your technical choices
+##Reasoning behind your technical choices
 It is built with Python.
 The web framework is Flask.

 I haven't used Python in work.
 I learnt Python recently, it is easy and fun to learn and use Python.
 The Python code is much more concise than Java.
 I can focus more on the logic I want to make.
 The Python dynamic typing and duck typing are very interesting to me.
 It is very fast to code and deploy in Python too, which saves me a ton of time comparing to Java.

 Flask is a light-weighted, easy to use web framework.
 The web part of this project is just to serve the HTTP POST request for the REST API.
 So I think Flask is a good fit for this project.

 Overall, for this project, it's very interesting to use Python and explore new technologies.
-I enjoyed using Python and the whole time of making this project.
+I enjoyed using Python and the whole time of making this project in the past 3 days.

-#Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project
+##Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project
 I think one design trade off is to make this service a more general purpose service v.s. a more specific ones for specific topics, like customer communication, marketing, internal process notification...
 For the specific ones, email content templates can be pre-defined, so that the users don't have to send the whole email content every time.

 Left over are